trpc-group/trpc-cpp/docs/en/trpc_protocol_client.md

 ### Synchronous calling by proxy mode

-The standard implementation approach is to use an IDL (such as ProtoBuf) to generate a service proxy class called `xxxServiceProxy`, where *xxx* represents the service name defined in the IDL.
+The standard implementation approach is to use an IDL (such as Protobuf) to generate a service proxy class called `xxxServiceProxy`, where *xxx* represents the service name defined in the IDL.
 For example, in the diagram from the previous section, it would be `GreeterServiceProxy`.

 - The synchronous calling method by proxy mode, using [forward_service](../../examples/features/fiber_forward/proxy/forward_service.cc) as an example, is as follows in pseudocode: